GIS Location Data

 In some applications, there is a wizard question if geo-code data should be retrieved from a third-party provider (Location IQ).
 If this option is activated, the page GIS Location Data becomes part of the workflow.
 The purpose of this page is to help the user inspect and adapt the data to get the correct coordinates for the locations.

 A checkbox to indicate if geo-code data needs to be retrieved.
-(The number of locations for which data is still needed is available in the header.)

 The input data that describes this location: Street, City, Postal Code, State, and Country.
 This data can be edited if that is needed to get better results.